Wait for Pipelines (deprecated)

 For example, instead of using a Wait for Pipelines processor immediately after a Start Pipelines origin that starts a pipeline in the background, you can just configure the origin to run the pipeline in the foreground.
 Then, the Start Pipelines origin passes its orchestration record downstream after the pipeline completes, with no need for a Wait for Pipelines processor.

-You configure a Start Pipelines origin to start the SDC Edge pipelines in the background, which passes an orchestration record to the first Start Pipelines processor as soon as the jobs start.
+You configure a Start Pipelines origin to start the pipelines in the background, which passes an orchestration record to the first Start Pipelines processor as soon as the jobs start.
 This enables the pipelines started by both stages to run concurrently.

 You configure the Start Pipelines processor to run the Transformer pipelines in the foreground, so the processor passes the updated orchestration record downstream only after all of the pipelines complete.
-That takes care of the Transformer pipelines, but the SDC Edge pipelines may still be running.
+That takes care of the Transformer pipelines, but the pipelines may still be running.

 When the Wait for Pipelines processor receives the orchestration record, it notes the IDs of all of the pipelines started upstream that are running on the specified Data Collector, and waits for them to complete.
 After the pipelines complete, the Wait for Pipelines processor updates pipeline status information in the orchestration record and passes the record downstream, triggering the start of the Data Collector pipeline.